 Looking for career training from an accredited Medical Assistant school?

-Ross has Medical Assistant Training Programs in Michigan, Indiana, Ohio, Kentucky, and West Virginia.
+Ross has Medical Assistant Training Programs in Michigan, Indiana, Ohio, Kentucky, Tennessee, and West Virginia.
 Becoming a Medical Assistant is an excellent investment in your future.
 Medical Assisting is projected to be among America’s fastest-growing occupations through the year 2020 with an expected national job growth of 31%.* As the healthcare industry expands due to technological advances in medicine and the growth and aging of the population, there will be an increased need for all healthcare workers, including Medical Assistants.

 As the number of group practices, clinics, and other healthcare facilities increase, the demand for support personnel also increases; particularly for Medical Assistants who can handle both administrative and clinical duties.
 In addition, doctors are finding that increasing the use of Medical Assistants allows them the opportunity to care for more patients.